ssiwan/KARMA/README.md

 Based on our user-centered research and the prototype requirements, we identified the following as epics for our initial product backlog.

-1. Login to the application so that content can be tailored for a particular user.
+1. Login to the application so that content can be tailored for a user.
 1. Create and edit knowledge articles for sharing with other users
-1. Find and retrieve knowledge articles relevant to a particular user
+1. Find and retrieve knowledge articles relevant to a user
-1. Provide a single location (dashboard) to access knowledge relevant to a particular user
+1. Provide a single location (dashboard) to access knowledge relevant to a user
 1. Define rules for creating knowledge articles in a consistent format
 1. Approve and publish articles using a pre-defined workflow
 1. Control access to knowledge articles based on roles and business rules